hyperboly/blog.hyperboly.net/content/posts/notes/memory-basics.md

 ![Visual representation of stack](/CTF-notes/mem-stack.jpg)

-The stack does NOT include the buffers, which is in the "heap."
 #### The Heap Memory Space
 The heap is, as mentioned, where the manually allocated buffers live.
 But what are buffers?
 Buffers are spaces in code that the programmer dictates.
 How is this different from declaring a variable in the stack?
 Stack variables can't be resized during runtime, but buffers can.
 If I create a array in C, like this: `int *p = malloc[100]`, I am dynamically assigning 404 bytes to the pointer `p` (0-100 integers, each int is 4 bytes).
 Confused?
 Me too!
 Stack variables have the life cycle of being declared, stored, and initialized during **runtime**.
 When the function ends, so do the variables in the stack.